pkuserc/ChatGPT_for_IE/README.md

 [Bo Li](https://deepblue666.github.io/), Gexiang Fang, Yang Yang, Quansen Wang, [Wei Ye](https://se.pku.edu.cn/kcl/weiye/), Wen Zhao, and Shikun Zhang.

 ### NOTICE: Hello!
-We’re glad to share our work, due to the upcoming 五一假期, we will finish this repo in a few days :)
+We’re glad to share our work.
+Due to the upcoming 五一假期, we will finish this repo in a few days :)

 # Abstract